jhallat/zookeeper-manager/README.md

 # zookeeper-manager-server

-In Progress
+Work In Progress

-A UI manager for Zookeeper
+UI manager for Zookeeper